California DMV Written Test- California Road Rules 1

 You will find information regarding these signs in the driver’s handbook.
 Every time you are a passenger in a car, look out for these signs on the road to see how they are used in real life.

-Try to retain their image in your mind as you pass by them so that you can visualize them when you appear for the test later.
-You are likely to easily recall things you have seen in practical life.
+Try to retain their image as you pass them so you can visualize them when you appear for the test later.
+You are likely to recall things you have seen in practical life easily.

 Try to sleep well the night before the test and consume a wholesome breakfast in the morning.